Recipe: Baked Pasta with Caliceddi

 June 01, 2011

-CaliceddiThe caliceddi or caliceddi di vigna (it can be translated as small cabbage from vineyards) are spontaneous herb widespread in eastern Sicily, especially -as the name suggests- between the rows of vines, but also in gardens and country roads.
+The caliceddi or caliceddi di vigna (it can be translated as small cabbage from vineyards) are spontaneous herb widespread in eastern Sicily, especially -as the name suggests- between the rows of vines, but also in gardens and country roads.

 The caliceddi have a bitter aftertaste and are traditionally served with sausage or pork meat.

-CaliceddiMy father's garden has been fallow for a long time, and it's full of spontaneus herbs such caliceddi and borage.
+My father's garden has been fallow for a long time, and it's full of spontaneus herbs such caliceddi and borage.
 He brought caliceddi wrapped in a singular bundle that made me smile, but it has a purpose: freshly picked vegetables wrapped in a damp cloth can be carried and set aside until the next day without losing consistency.

-Baked Pasta with Caliceddi
+Baked pasta with caliceddi

 Ingredients